liumorgan/SvcHost-Service/README.md

 `Install` project is a sample about how to install/uninstall/start/stop SvcHost-based service.

 The core function provide by `ServiceInstaller` class.

+# Test Project
+`Test` project is a test project that load dll and call DllMain function directly.

+# Screenshot

 ![ProcessExplorer.png](Screenshot/ProcessExplorer.png)
 ![Service.png](Screenshot/Service.png)